 Image

-The Elephant in the Room: Mass migration doesn’t work, history proves it
+The Elephant in the Room: Mass Migration Doesn’t Work, History Proves It

 I have been waiting for other Christian leaders on Facebook and other public platforms to take the bull by the horns and address the elephant in the room.
-It’s the elephant no one wants to address because it is an elephant that tells us that so much of what we hold dear about western civilisation…
+It’s the elephant no one wants to address because it is an elephant that tells us that so much of what we hold dear about Western civilisation…

 I have been waiting for other Christian leaders on Facebook and other public platforms to take the bull by the horns and address the elephant in the room.
-It’s the elephant no one wants to address because it is an elephant that tells us that so much of what we hold dear about western civilisation is a lie.
+It’s the elephant no one wants to address because it is an elephant that tells us that so much of what we hold dear about Western civilisation is a lie.
 But as these much more experienced and well-spoken leaders are refusing to address the elephant, I decided I would have to make my own attempt to not only point out the elephant but paint it bright pink and make it so unavoidably noticeable that people who refused to address would themselves look ridiculous.
 To do this we need to do a little tour through history.

-In the mid-1400’s BC something phenomenal happened.
-A significant portion of a population living in Egypt migrated out of Egypt and made their way to their Promise Land.
-These people were the Hebrews, and according to the Bible they migrated out of Egypt and took 40 years to travel the wilderness and eventually settle in the Land of Canaan.
+In the mid-1400s BC something phenomenal happened.
+A significant portion of a population living in Egypt migrated out of Egypt and made their way to their Promised Land.
+These people were the Hebrews, and according to the Bible, they migrated out of Egypt and took 40 years to travel the wilderness and eventually settle in the Land of Canaan.
 Now for our purposes here we do not need to discuss why they wandered the wilderness, nor do we need to discuss who told them to leave Egypt, or why they left Egypt.
 All we need to note is this: what happened when a massive movement of possibly a couple of million people moved into a land already settled by other peoples?
 War!
 Clashes of cultures and war.
 In fact, several cities were completely destroyed, other cities were conquered and subjugated, and in other cases, Israelites settled next to and among the remaining people of the land of Canaan.
 What was the result of divergent cultures living in cross proximity because of mass migration?
 Clashes of cultures and war.

 Indeed, for a couple of centuries or more the Israelites experienced a cycle of being subjugated, attacked and then liberated, all this happened on repeat.
 Divergent cultures living in close proximity did not get along, and though there were periods of peace, there were many more periods of war and cultural clashes.
 You don’t have to be a believer in God to know this is factually true because destruction layers in the ruins of Canaanite cities display this pattern of warfare and destruction among warring cultures.
 Mass migration led to the clash of cultures and to war.

 1177 BC: The Year Civilisation Collapsed.
 This is the title of a brilliant book written by Eric H. Cline.
 It recounts the fascinating invasion of Egypt by the ‘Sea Peoples’.
 We don’t know exactly who the sea peoples were.
 It is believed they were at least partially made up of remnants of Mycenean Greek civilisation, including people from Crete and the civilisation we call Minoan, and perhaps including other people’s as well.
 After this migration, Egypt was never the same again, and other cities states fell into ruins.
-These sea people’s wreaked havoc on the ancient Bronze Age civilisation of the 12th century BC and were at least partially credited with the collapse of this multi-national civilisation that spanned much of the eastern Mediterranean sea.
+These sea peoples wreaked havoc on the ancient Bronze Age civilisation of the 12th century BC and were at least partially credited with the collapse of this multi-national civilisation that spanned much of the eastern Mediterranean Sea.
 What we know for sure is that wherever these sea peoples found settled lands they clashed with the existing civilizations and war ensued.
 It’s even very likely that some of these sea peoples settled the land of Canaan and founded the Philistine city-states.
 You will not be surprised to find out that these Philistines made war with the Israelites who lived in the land of Canaan.
 Again, mass migration led to the clash of cultures and war.

 A little bit later in history, we see a relatively young Roman Empire expanding across the Mediterranean and up further into Italy and setting its sights in all directions.
 In the late 2nd century BC a mass movement of Germans invaded Gaul, Italy and Hispania.
 This migrating mass of Germans clashed with many people’s in these lands, but particularly with the Roman legions.
 In fact, later on, Julius Caesar would use such invasions as a partial justification for annexing Gaul.
 This mass migration of peoples led to a clash of cultures and to war.